AI-Powered Document Intelligence for Research Operations

 - Immutability principle: Separating source truth from derived intelligence enabled aggressive experimentation without risk.

-- Starting with classification: Document organization was mundane but foundational—it enabled everything else.
+- Starting with classification: Document organization was mundane but foundational.
+It enabled everything else.

-What I’d Do Differently
+What I Would Do Differently

 - Start production deployment earlier: Lab work was valuable but some lessons only emerged under real constraints.